galaxyproject/galaxy_mentor_network/.github/ISSUE_TEMPLATE/gmentor_template.md

 ---

 - [ ] Send acceptance email
-- [ ] Invite to the Gmnetor Matrix Channel
+- [ ] Invite to the Gmentor Matrix Channel
 - [ ] Add to mailing list
 - [ ] Add to the GMN website (network page)